-Understanding the importance of corporate governance is critical for all companies, even small- to medium-companies.
-Good corporate governance can help companies to build business integrity and plays a role in risk management.
+Understanding the importance of corporate governance is critical for all companies, even small—to medium-sized companies.
+Good corporate governance can help companies build business integrity and play a role in risk management.

-While public companies typically need to have corporate governance in place, it can be beneficial to all companies looking to create a stronger foundation.
+While public companies typically need to have corporate governance in place, it can benefit all companies looking to create a stronger foundation.
 Consider what the corporate governance of a company is and why it matters.

 Table of Contents